 The meditative side of yoga allows you to relax and de-stress, making it easier for our minds to wander to sleep at night.

-Although anxiety and stress are mental states of unease, they do lead to several physical issues including an inability to sleep.
+Although anxiety and stress are mental states of unease, they do lead to several physical issues including the difficulty to fall sleep.
 Yoga is perfect for stress relief and the meditation involved helps clear the mind.
-By trying out a few yoga poses every night before bed to clear your mind you'll see exactly how yoga improves sleep.
-With a calmer mind, you'll find sleep will not only come quicker but will be much more satisfying.
+By doing yoga for 10 minutes such as these 15 calming yoga poses every night before bed, you'll see exactly how yoga can improve your sleep.

 3. It relaxes the nervous system

 To increase blood flow to the brain’s sleep centre and decrease activity in the nervous system, try yoga poses such as uttanasana, halasana, and savasana to your nightly pre-sleep ritual.
-These particular poses will help relax your nervous system and are part of the reason why yoga improves sleep.
+These particular poses will help relax your nervous system and encourage your mind to unwind from your day's tension.

 - Balasana (child's pose)